AnthonyP57/Cirilla---a-LLM-made-on-a-budget/README.md

 ### Research + Education
 Cirilla explains and integrates ideas from notable papers.
 This makes it an great resource for:
-- **Researchers**, who want to test new variations of transformer modules quickly.
+- **Researchers**, who want to test new variations of transformer models quickly.
 - **Practitioners**, who need efficient and flexible code for training on limited hardware.
 - **Students and hobbyists**, who want to learn how modern LLMs are built.

-### Hugging Face integration
+### HuggingFace integration
-Cirilla models can be easily pushed to and pulled from the Hugging Face Hub, making collaboration, sharing, and deployment straightforward.
+Cirilla models can be easily pushed to and pulled from the HuggingFace Hub, making collaboration, sharing, and deployment straightforward.

 ### Data generation tools
 The repository also provides scripts for **synthetic data generation**, including multi-turn dialogues, reasoning datasets, and domain-specific examples.
 This allows users to create datasets for fine-tuning and evaluation without relying solely on large, external corpora of questionable quality.